AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Buy events will be generated for the first 30 seconds with random payment failures also generated.
 After 30 seconds, you will notice the orders per hour will fall below the target of 10.
 This would signify that something is wrong with the front end web site or order processing.

-1. Close the DataGenerator console program
+1. After about 1 minute, close the DataGenerator console program

 ### Task 5: Setup Power BI Dashabord